Trade-off on Sim2Real Learning: Real-world Learning Faster than Simulations: Discussion

 \subsection{Superiority of Deep Bayesian RL over Deep RL}

 The results of the simulations and experiments indicated that Deep Bayesian RL surpassed Deep RL in both learning efficiency and learning speed.
 This corroborates the findings of previous works in \cite{PILCO2011, DeepPILCO2016} that explicitly incorporated model uncertainty and temporal correlation into planning and control, enhancing the sample efficiency and scalability.
 Although DQL required much shorter computation time than Deep PILCO for each iteration, the learning efficiency of the latter compensated that cost.
 According to Moore's law, the number of transistors on a chip should double in each technology generation.
-With the improvement in computer speed, both types of algorithms will run faster, which will further improve the learning performance in the real world.
 We presume that Deep Bayesian RL algorithms will be much more superior to Deep RL in terms of learning speed, on the basis of predictable advances in computation hardware.

 Note that while DQL didn't perform well in the 1v2 case, with the original hyper-parameters fine-tuned for other applications in \cite{DQN2016}, Deep PILCO was still capable of learning the best policy, without the extra effort of modifying hyper-parameters, which were chosen for the basic cart-pole swing up experiment in \cite{DPcode2018}.
-This finding suggests another advantage of Deep PILCO as compared to DQL - it demands less work than DQL to fine-tune hyper-parameters every time we apply it on a new kind of task.
+This finding suggests Deep PILCO demands less work than DQL to fine-tune hyper-parameters every time we apply it on a new kind of task.
 This property makes Deep PILCO more flexible for various applications.

 It is also worthy of mention the superiority of real-world experiments with Deep PILCO in comparison to simulated results from DQL.
 Although simulations are widely accepted as a faster media than the real world, the efficiency behind the aforementioned Deep Bayesian algorithm was sufficient to overcome that problem.
-Although the simulation time is capable of running 2.4 times faster than the wall-time, the real-world Deep PILCO is still capable of learning an optimal policy 2.6 times faster than the simulation-based DQL, as shown in Table \ref{table}.